jaimedeclutters/jaimedeclutters.github.io/_posts/2017-01-14-whats-our-next-path.md

 category: Simple Living
 ---

 Soon we will be ready for the next phase in our minimalist journey - moving to a tiny home.
-But where that tiny home is located in a huge unknown for us.
+But where that tiny home is located is a huge unknown for us.
 I see us going in one of two directions - which one will we pick?

 ## Getting Ready